teambit/docs/docs/add-and-isolate-components.md

 ## Tracking Components

 Tracking is the step that converts a set of source files in a repository into a component that is semantically understood by Bit.
-The [bit add](/docs/apis/cli-all#add) command is used to track sets of files as components and start the component isolation process. it analyzes the source files to build the component's [dependencies](/docs/dependencies).
+The [bit add](/docs/apis/cli-all#add) command defines sets of files as components and start the component isolation process.
+The command analyzes the source files to build the component's [dependencies](/docs/dependencies).
 Tracking a component adds it to the [components map](/docs/workspace#components-map) in the workspace.
-The component is considered an "authored" component.
+The component is considered an "authored" component inside this workspace.

 ### Process